Aftermath of the Afghanistan War (2001–2021): Republican insurgency

+the National Resistance Front, Afghanistan Freedom Front, Supreme Resistance Council, Freedom Uprising are active in Afghanistan.

 Islamic State activity

 Following the 2021 Kabul airport attack conducted by the terrorist group Islamic State of Iraq and the Levant – Khorasan Province (a branch of the ISIL), the US and the Taliban have mutually agreed together to fight against the ISIS terrorists in the International military intervention against ISIL.

 Since the U.S. withdrawal from Afghanistan, Islamic State's affiliate's attacks in Afghanistan have surged, particularly on minorities such as Hazaras.
 In 2021, Afghanistan suffered large number of casualties and top the list issued after a global survey of Islamic State casualties.
 As of September 2022, about thirteen attacks against Hazaras have been attributed to Islamic State.